Scope Proposal & Explainer

 </style>

 While the language is similar to shadow-DOM in many ways, the output is quite different – and much less isolated.
 The components remain part of the global scope, and only the explicitly “scoped” styles are contained.
-That’s often achieved by automatically adding unique attributes to each element based on the component(s) it belongs to:
+That’s often achieved by adding automated unique attributes to each element based on the component(s) it belongs to:

 <section class="component" scope="component">